|All rights reserved.

 |ALL THINGS PITTSBURGH

-the governor of Pennsylvania by General Edward Martin, the former commander of the 28th Division.
-"Right now
+governor of Pennsylvania by General Edward Martin, the former commander of the 28th Division.
+"Right now nothing matters but

-civil-defense workers, acting as airplane spotters, caring for equipment, administering the state rationing system, and
+workers, acting as airplane spotters, caring for equipment, administering the state rationing system, and performing other vital

-performing other vital services.
-At the peak in December 1943, more than 2.5 million Pennsylvanians worked in
+services.
+At the peak in December 1943, more than 2.5 million Pennsylvanians worked in industries.

 |Fifth War Loan Drive.
 A Beauty Queen and Man Ride in a Truck to Promote the Bond Program.

-of soldiers crossed the state on Pennsylvania's railroads, and received food and a warm welcome at the Connellsville
+soldiers crossed the state on Pennsylvania's railroads, and received food and a warm welcome at the Connellsville Canteen and

-Canteen and other community-sponsored canteens.
-Pennsylvania was home to more than forty military bases, ranging
+other community-sponsored canteens.
+Pennsylvania was home to more than forty military bases, ranging from the venerable

 |Captured German War Machines in Pittsburgh